 You already know there’s a nursing shortage, which has created a demand for more RNs like you.
 According to the U.S. Bureau of Labor Statistics, employment for registered nurses is projected to grow 6% between 2021 and 2031.
 Within that time, it’s expected more than 200,000 RN job openings will become available each year.

 Plus, there will always be children in need of medical care.
-Depending on the hospital or medical facility you work in, you could be one of the only peds nurses around, making you even more valuable.
+Depending on the hospitals or medical facilities you work in, you could be one of the only peds nurses around, making you even more valuable.

 High salary

 Money may not be the main reason you got into pediatrics, but it sure doesn’t hurt.
-According to Indeed, pediatric RNs make $68,915 on average per year.
-However, when you travel as a peds RN, you could earn even more!
+According to Indeed, pediatric RNs make an average salary of $68,915 per year.
+However, when you're a travel pediatric nurse, you could earn even more!
 Salaries vary based on geographic area, employer, and level of experience.
-If you’re interested in making more, consider additional certifications or postgraduate education and training.
+If you’re interested in making more, consider additional certifications through the Pediatric Nursing Certification Board or postgraduate education in a nursing program with specialized training as a pediatric nurse practitioner.

 With so many options, it can be tough to decide on a nursing specialty.
-But if you love working with children, want to make a big impact, and earn a high salary, consider a career as a pediatric nurse.
-After you’ve gained some real-world experience, take your career to the next level and start traveling!
+But if you love working with children, want to make a big impact, and earn a high salary, becoming a pediatric nurse might be right for you.
+After you’ve gained some real-world experience as a pediatric clinical nurse specialist, take your career to the next level and start traveling!